-It is then immediate to conclude that extensions of a Heyting algebra with the same Boolean core of regular elements induce a surjective p-morphism of the dual spaces which is injective on maximal elements.
+It is then immediate to conclude that the embedding of a Heyting algebra into one with the same regular elements induces a surjective p-morphism of the dual spaces which is injective on the maximal elements.